sporto/elm-tutorial/foundations/functions.md

 ### Grouping with parenthesis

-When you need to call a function which includes the result of another function you will use parentesis to group them:
+When you need to call a function which includes the result of another function you will use parenthesis to group them:

 ```elm
 add 1 (divide 12 3)